fnayre/fnayre.github.io/_posts/2018-12-15-csv-parser.md

 comments: true
 title: "Write a CSV Parser"
 date: 2018-12-15 12:33:27 +0100
-categories: optics
+categories: parsers
 ---

-Some time ago, I wrote a [tutorial about parser combinators]({{ site.baseurl }}{% post_url 2018-11-19-introduction-to-parser-combinators.md %}).
+Some time ago, I wrote a [tutorial about parser combinators]({{ site.baseurl }}{% post_url 2018-11-19-introduction-to-parser-combinators %}).
 The tutorial shows ho we can, with a few primitive parsers (e.g. for text and regular expressions) and combinators, we can gradually compose simple parsers to build more complex parsers.

 In this post, I'd like to walk the interested reader through an example of using parser combinators.
 We'll implement a parser for tabular [CSV file format](https://en.wikipedia.org/wiki/Comma-separated_values).